President and Chief Executive Officer

 Andrew joined Wood Gundy Inc. in 1987 and was a Managing Director in the private equity division of CIBC before joining SMED International, one of CIBC's investee companies, in 1996 as CFO and before being promoted to President.
 After SMED was acquired in 2000 for approximately $300 million, he was backed by private equity investors to become President and CEO of Invis Inc. He built Invis to become Canada's largest residential mortgage brokerage and the business was acquired by HSBC in 2005.

-Andrew is a Chairman of the Trust Companies Association, a Director with Sleep Country Canada, where he Chairs the Human Resources and Compensation Committee, and a past Chairman of the Canadian Association of Accredited Mortgage Professionals (CAAMP).
-He also serves as a member of the Executive Committee of the Canadian Bankers' Association and as a member of the Smith School of Business, Advisory Board at Queen's University.
+Andrew is a member of the Executive Council of the Canadian Bankers Association, Chairman of the Trust Companies Association, a member of the Business Council of Canada and a past Chairman of Mortgage Professionals Canada.
+He also serves as a director of Sleep Country Canada and as a member of the Smith School of Business, Advisory Board at Queen's University.

 Andrew graduated from University College London in 1981 with a Bachelor of Science degree in mechanical engineering.
 He earned his Master's in Business Administration from the University of British Columbia in 1987.